richb-hanover/smokedata/README.md

-# Preparing Raw Smokedata files
+# Preparing Smokedata Files

-This repo contains auto-generated data and actual live-capture raw data of "response times" for use with the **smokechart** plotting package.
+This repo contains auto-generated and live-capture data of "response times" for use with the **smokechart** plotting package.

-The expected use case is to represent several day's (a few hundred hours) worth of data, one hour per row, each row containing up to 120 values (a sample every 30 seconds).

-The **raw smokedata** format is a Javascript array of arrays.
+The **smokedata** format is a Javascript array of arrays.
-There is *no* timestamp meta-data included in the raw smokedata format.
-The producer of the data is responsible for tagging the data samples with their timestamps.

-Raw smokedata rows can contain any number of data points (or no points at all, represented by an empty array []).
+Smokedata rows can contain any number of data points, or no points at all, represented by an empty array [].
 The contents of a row must be numeric integer or floating point values.
 Missing data points may be represented by the Javascript value *NaN*.
-(Missing values might be caused by an event that prevented the sample from being recorded, for example, if no response was received for a ping-requet packet.)
+(Missing values might be caused by an event that prevented the sample from being recorded, for example, if no response was received for a ping-request packet.)

+The expected use case for smokedata is to represent several day's (a few hundred hours) of data, one hour per row, each row containing up to 120 values (a sample every 30 seconds).
+The X-axis of the resulting smokechart would show each hour's results, where the Y-axis shows the distribution of samples.
+However, smokedata can represent any set of data samples where each row represents a collection of values to be summarized in a single vertical slice on the X-axis of the chart.

+There is no timestamp meta-data included in the smokedata format.
+The producer of the data is responsible for keeping track of the times associated with the smokedata.

-Because the raw data represents a historical sample, it will never change.
+Because the smokedata represents a historical record, it will never change.
-The **smokechart** package may have functions for reducing the size of the array to avoid re-computation of median, percentile error bands, etc.
+The **smokechart** package may have functions for reducing the size of the array into a **smokebands array** to avoid re-computation of median, percentile error bands, etc.

 ## Source Files (src)

-This repo contains several Javascript programs to programmatically generate raw smokedata for testing.
+This repo contains several Javascript programs to programmatically generate smokedata for testing.
 Source files contain their generated data as a comment.

 * **perfectcone.js** - Generate 24 rows of data containing samples centered around a median value.